WANT TO SAVE THIS RECIPE?

 - Prepare pork.
 Marinate pork belly with ¼ cup brown sugar, paprika, chili powder, salt, and pepper.
 Let sit at room temperature for 30 minutes.

 - Combine pork belly with chicken broth, applesauce, apple cider vinegar, ketchup, sliced onion, and smashed garlic in an instant pot.
 Close the lid and set to pressure cook for 30 minutes.
-Alternatively, combine all of the ingredients with pork in a Dutch oven and close the lid.
-Bring liquid to a boil over medium-high heat.
-Transfer pot to the oven and continue to braise at 325 degrees F for 2 hours or until pork is fork-tender.

 - Preheat oven to 425 degrees F. Line a baking sheet with parchment paper.

 - Cook scrambled eggs.
 Crack eggs in a bowl and beat with a fork.
-Heat 1 teaspoon oil in a nonstick saute pan over medium heat.
+Heat 1 tablespoon oil in a nonstick saute pan over medium heat.
 Add eggs and cook until desired degree of doneness.
 Season with salt and pepper.

 - Assemble sandwiches.
 Cut biscuits in half and stack pork belly on top of the bottom bun.
 Top with scrambled eggs, and pickled jalapenos.
 Drizzle extra sauce on top and some of the onions from the braising liquid.
 Finish with the top biscuit and serve immediately.

 When I initially thought of making a biscuit sandwich, I immediately knew I wanted to use pork belly as the main protein.
 However, I had no idea what flavors I should incorporate.
-So, I went with the idea of bbq-inspired pork and threw in ketchup, applesauce, onions, garlic, and vinegar to the braising liquid.
-The applesauce might seem odd but it'll add just a touch of sweetness to the pork.
+So, I went with the idea of BBQ-inspired pork and threw in ketchup, applesauce, onions, garlic, and vinegar to the braising liquid.

 Season the pork belly with brown sugar, paprika, chile powder, salt, and pepper, and let it sit at room temperature for 30 minutes.
 This will allow the pork to absorb some of those wonderful spices.
-Then, throw the pork in the instant pot with the remaining ingredients and pressure cook for 30 minutes.

-If you don't have an instant pot, you can also cook the pork in the oven.
+If you don't have an Instant Pot, you can also cook the pork in the oven.
 Throw all of the ingredients into a Dutch oven and cover the pot.
 Bring it to a boil on the stovetop over medium-high heat, then transfer it to the oven and continue braising at 325 degrees F for about 2 hours or until the pork is incredibly tender.

 While the pork belly is cooking, prepare the biscuits.
 I took my basic buttermilk biscuit recipe and added pepper jack cheese to the dough to create tender biscuits with a subtle cheese flavor.
 You can also substitute the pepper jack for sharp cheddar, gruyere, or gouda.
 Honestly, almost any cheese works!

-I used a food processor to prepare the biscuit dough which also helped cut up the grated cheese into smaller pieces.
+I used a food processor to prepare the biscuit dough, which also helped cut up the grated cheese into smaller pieces.
 However, you can also mix by hand and grate the cheese by hand.

-Bake the biscuits at 425 degrees for 12-15 minutes or until beautifully golden brown.
+Bake the biscuits at 425 degrees for 15-18 minutes or until beautifully golden brown.
 You can also make the biscuits the day before.

 When the pork is done, remove it from the braising liquid.
 Then, add sugar to the braising liquid and bring it to a simmer over medium heat.
 Continue to cook it until it's reduced by at least ½ or until slightly thickened.

-To lock in more flavor into the pork belly, sear it on a saute pan over medium heat until browned on both sides.
+To lock in more flavor into the pork belly, sear it in a saute pan over medium heat until browned on both sides.
 Add the reduced braising liquid and simmer everything together for 2 minutes, coating the pork belly in the sauce.